 • First, you can divide the amount you need by the months left until your deadline to get a clear picture of how much you’ll need to save each month.

-Second, you will know where to put your money.
-If your goal is less than a couple of years away, you may want to keep your savings in a high-yield savings account, checking and savings account, online savings account, or money market account.
+• Second, you will know where to put your money.
+If your goal is less than a couple of years away, you may want to keep your savings in an online savings account, a certificate of deposit (CD), or money market account.

 These options can help you earn more interest than a standard savings account but still allow you to access your money when you need it.